Hold on!

 How to write a problem statement

-So if you want minimise the amount of punches you receive, you need to assess your competitors’ app positioning, marketing and pricing strategies.
-This'll allow you to reverse-engineer their strengths and take advantage of their weaknesses.
+So if you don’t minimise the amount of punches you receive, you need to assess your competitor’s app positioning, marketing and pricing strategies so that you can learn from their wins and capitalise on their failures.

-Performing an app competitive analysis is key to effectively positioning your app and building features that allow you to win a market share.
+Performing a competitive analysis is key to effectively positioning your app and building features that allow you to win market share.
 This is especially important as the new kid on the block, without the brand recognition of more established players.

 4 - Choose an app template

-To make this process easier, our AI Product Manager, Natasha, finds relevant app templates for you, based on your inputs.
+Where most of this work is DIY with no-code, with Builder.ai, our AI Product Manager, Natasha, finds relevant app templates for you (based on the world’s favourite apps).
 All you need to do is chat through your ideas with her through voice, text or document upload and she’ll give you precise feature recommendations.

 These features are organised into journeys, with each journey representing a specific goal someone using your app might have – for example, “help young professionals find meditation courses”.